 Support of the Bilateral Cooperation with Latin American Countries

-The project will enable the sponsor to pursue the development of emissions trading in specific countries through selected personal contacts and may initiate future cooperation by supporting the introduction and the establishment of a trading system.
+The project enabled the sponsor to pursue the development of emissions trading in specific countries through selected personal contacts and initiated future cooperation by supporting the introduction and the establishment of a trading system.